seanwestfall/javascript/README.md

-javascript
+javaScript
 ==========

-A Practical Style Guide to Everyday Javascript.
+A Practical Style Guide to Everyday JavaScript.

 Here in lies a guide to writing principled, consistent, and idiomatic JavaScript.

 For the most part this guide contains a compliation of style guides from various online and book sources.
 Please refer to the resources section for the list of all sources for this document.
 I also used the MLA style for citations.
 Please refer to the MLA style guide for an explanation of how MLA style citations are formated.

+There are many ways to write good JavaScript.
+The most important aspect of writing good JavaScript syntatically is _consistency_.
 This guide takes a strong stance on syntax style.
 Whereas other guides will say, you can do things _this_ way, or _that_ way -- this guide says do it _this_ way.
 Though the more debatable sections will be made noted.
-The most important aspect of writing good javascript syntatically is _consistency_.
-Whichever style you do choose to use, be sure to stick to it.
+Ultimately, whichever style you do choose to use, be sure to stick to it.

 This document is licensed under a Creative commons MIT license, please feel free to fork a copy and make modifications, but keep the license with it so others can use it as well.